 What Is Conversion Rate Optimization?

 Conversion rate optimization (commonly shortened to CRO) is the process of updating and changing website content to encourage users to take an action.
-When “optimizing” for conversions, you can design or modifying certain elements of a webpage to improve the chances that site visitors will “convert” into a lead before they leave.
+When “optimizing” for conversions, you can design or modify certain elements of a webpage to improve the chances that site visitors will "convert" into a lead before they leave.

 Let’s go back to our shoe retailer example: with a conversion rate of 2.16%, you’ll want to optimize your website to encourage more sales.
-You might test things like page layout, call-to-action buttons, or different copy.
+You might test things like page layout, call-to-action buttons, or different copies.

 Often, CRO goes hand-in-hand with A/B testing.
-For example, you might run a test for button color on your homepage or product page.
-You might hypothesis that blue call-to-action buttons will be clicked 50% more often than orange call-to-action buttons.
+For example, you might run a test for button color on your homepage or the product page.
+You might hypothesize that blue call-to-action buttons will be clicked 50% more often than orange call-to-action buttons.
 You’d run a split test for a short period of time (likely 2-weeks) and compare the results.
 Whatever button got more clicks, would be the winner and implemented permanently on the site.
 That’s what conversion rate optimization looks like in its simplest form.

 Never Stop Testing: Increase Conversions with Beyond Blue Media in Fort Collins, CO

-Want to know the secret to improving your overall conversion rates?
+Want to know the secret to improve your overall conversion rates?
 Never, ever stop testing.
 There is no such thing as failure when you are A/B testing—there are only lessons learned.
 Let the team at Beyond Blue Media help you decide what counts as a conversion and start the testing process.
-As a full-service digital marketing firm in Fort Collins, we employee professional conversion rate optimization specialists that are ready to assist you in improving leads and sales.
+As a full-service digital marketing firm in Fort Collins, we employ professional conversion rate optimization specialists that are ready to assist you in improving leads and sales.
 Give us a call today to learn more at 970-691-6149 or contact us online.

 Located in Fort Collins, we also provide full-service digital and social media marketing for local businesses and large-scale companies throughout Northern Colorado and specifically in the following areas: Fort Collins, Loveland, Ault, Greeley, Denver, Windsor, Boulder, and Longmont.